 What do you need to grow your own snow peas?

-- a trellis that the snow peas can climb up
+- a trellis for the snow peas to climb

 How do you sow and grow snow peas?

-Each plant goes through a number of stages - we call them levels.
-The app tells you exactly what to do at each level and checks in when your plants are ready for the next.
+The app tells you exactly what to do at each level and regularly asks you to check whether your plants are ready to move on to the next one.

-So you don't need to know how to grow snow peas: the app takes you through every step.
+So you don't need to know how to grow snow peas successfully before you start.

 Level 1: Pre-sprouting snow peas